-Legal References: A.C.A. § 6-13-629 DESE Rules Governing Required Training for School Board Members Standards for Accreditation 3-A.6 and 5-A.1
+Legal References: A.C.A. § 6-13-629 ADE Rule Governing Required Training for School Board Members

-Date Adopted: March 11, 2008

-Last Revised: June 12, 2017

-June 25, 2019

-July 14, 2020

 1.12-COMMITTEES

 From time to time, in order to obtain and/or encourage public participation in the operation of the District, the Board may appoint committees, which may include members of the public, students, parents, and school employees, as well as members of the Board.